Data-driven discovery of dynamical models in biology: Introduction

-However, we do not cover probabilistic frameworks such as Bayesian inference or related approaches, which are already well established in biology and continue to offer important insights \cite{Kwiatkowska2008,JianyongSun2012}.
-Instead, our focus is on complementary methodologies that emphasize dynamical structure, interpretability, and connections to Koopman theory, and that remain less familiar to many life science researchers despite their growing potential.
+Our aim is to provide researchers in biology, chemistry, and related fields with an accessible overview of available tools, guidance on their applicability, and perspectives on future directions for data-driven model discovery in the natural sciences.
+We focus on deterministic methods and only briefly mention probabilistic frameworks \cite{Kwiatkowska2008,JianyongSun2012}, such as Bayesian inference, when relevant.
+In particular, we highlight complementary approaches that emphasize dynamical structure, interpretability, and connections to Koopman theory—methods that remain less familiar to many life science researchers despite their growing potential.